 Applications are both taken and processed at county departments of job and family services, so you need to call your local county social service office.
 Cash assistance is provided to eligible families for up to 36 month, with longer timeframes approved on an exception basis.
 Public funds can pay for food, medical costs, housing, rent, and other basic needs.
 For child-only cases of TANF, the state of Ohio has not set any limits on how long someone can receive cash for.
 Find more information on the cash assistance from Ohio Works First.

 Ohio food assistance - The main goal of the Food Assistance program, formally known as food stamps, is to provide free high quality groceries and meals to raise the nutritional levels of state residents.
 The public program will in effect expand the buying power and to safeguard the health and well-being of all families and individuals who reside in low-income households in Ohio.
 A household is a very broad term, and it may consist of a group of individuals who live together or just one person.
 So food assistance is wide ranging.

 Free or low cost medical and health care is provided by Ohio Medicaid.
-The main goal of this service is to provide affordable health care coverage to pregnant women, children, low income families, people with disabilities and seniors who have limited income or no other health insurance Many of the people served by Medicaid will be able to obtain medical care at no cost to them, which can save them a significant amount of money on their medical and prescription bills.
+The main goal of this service is to provide affordable health care coverage to pregnant women, children, low income families, people with disabilities and seniors who have limited income or no other health insurance.
+Many of the people served by free state of Ohio Medicaid will be able to obtain medical care at no cost to them, which can save them a significant amount of money on their medical and prescription bills.
 However note that some residents of Ohio may need to pay monthly premiums or co-payments for certain services.

 Once enrolled in Medicaid consumers gain insurance coverage for hospital care, doctor visits, well-child visits, long-term care, home health and more.
 The Office of Ohio Health Plans is responsible for administering the Medicaid and other public health care programs for Ohio families.
 If needed, find additional programs that can help with medical bills.